blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 ### Rogowski coil placement

 Each Rogowski coil wraps around **one conductor only** of the tenant's single-phase branch-circuit feed — the hot leg.
 The coil must close fully (the two ends of the flexible Rogowski coil clip together); an open coil gap produces a non-integrable signal.
-This firmware is designed for single-phase circuits where all tenants derive from the same phase leg; see [§9](#9-limitations-and-next-steps) for the multi-phase case.
+This firmware is designed for single-phase circuits where all tenants derive from the same phase leg; see [§11](#9-limitations-and-next-steps) for the multi-phase case.

 > **Electrical safety.** Panel interiors operate at hazardous voltages.
 Installation must be performed by a licensed electrician following applicable electrical code, site lockout/tagout procedures, and the panel manufacturer's instructions.
 The Rogowski coils and voltage transducer are galvanically isolated from the mains; the hazard is the bus bars and termination points nearby during installation.

-## 4.5 Firmware Flash Checklist

 Before powering on for the first time: